gguillaux/mlguide/README.md

 The goal is to have a centralized hub for reference for YouTube channels, books, articles, etc.

-Some of the content, specially related to social media, is focused in the brazilian data science environment but fell free to [reach me](https://gguillaux.github.io/ggx/) out to add references for your location.
+Some of the content, specially related to social media, is focused in the brazilian data science environment but fell free to [reach me](https://gguillaux.github.io/ggx/) out to add references for your location or share any other link or information.

 ## **Books**